jwalkerdev/pi-nv/README.md

 # Now, I can see the bootup log, but it doesn't show the desktop in raspbian

-# So, try this instead
+# So, here are the waveshare directions
 # https://www.waveshare.com/wiki/3.5inch_HDMI_LCD
 # https://www.waveshare.com/wiki/5inch_HDMI_LCD